7 Surprising Facts About Little Women’s Author, Louisa May Alcott

 She was the first woman to register to vote in Concord, when women were given school, tax, and bond suffrage in Massachusetts, in 1879.
 In 1881, she wrote to Thomas Niles, “I can remember when Anti-slavery was in just the same state that Suffrage is now, and take more pride in the very small help we Alcotts could give than I all the books I ever wrote…”

-Watch The True Story of Little Women and Amy’s Art to learn more about Louisa May Alcott, her family, and her inspirations, straight from the Alcott’s family home in Concord, Massachusetts, Orchard House.
+Then learn more about Louisa May Alcott, her family, and her inspirations, straight from the Alcott’s family home in Concord, Massachusetts, Orchard House.
+Watch The True Story of Little Women and Amy’s Art.